Boolean algebras, Morita invariance, and the algebraic K-theory of Lawvere theories: Morita equivalences and invariance for matrix theories

 \begin{theorem} For every Lawvere theory~$T$, there is an equivalence

 of infinite loop spaces. \end{theorem}

 \begin{proof} We may use that the existence of isomorphisms~$\rmM_n(T)_r\cong T_{n\times r}$ of models implies that we have isomorphisms

 between the automorphism groups.
 Therefore, when we compare the diagrams~\eqref{eq:stableG}, the one with the groups~$\Aut(\rmM_n(T)_r)$ for~$\rmM_n(T)$ naturally embeds as a cofinal subdiagram of the diagram with the groups~$\Aut(T_r)$ for~$T$.
-We only see every~$n$--th term, but the colimits can be identified, of course, and this proves the statement. \end{proof}
+We only see every~$n$--th term, but the colimits can be identified, of course, and this proves the statement on the level of spaces.

-\begin{remark} We note that the equivalence in Theorem~\ref{thm:matrix_invariance} is {\it not} induced by the morphism~\hbox{$\rmK(T)\to\rmK(\rmM_n T)$} of spectra that comes from the canonical morphism~\eqref{eq:matrix_morphism} of theories.
-It {\it does} come from a morphism~\hbox{$\rmK(\rmM_n T)\to\rmK(T)$} of spectra in the other direction, but this morphism is not induced by a morphism of theories; it comes from the symmetric monoidal functor~$\bfF_{\rmM_n(T)}\to\bfF_T$ given by the inclusion of~$\bfF_{\rmM_n(T)}$ into~$\bfF_T$ as the image of the functor~$\underline{n}\times-$.
-This functor is defined by~\hbox{$\rmM_n(T)_r\cong T_{n\times r}\mapsto T_{n\times r}$} and so while it is essentially the identity on morphisms, it is not necessarily surjective on objects.
-In particular, it need not be surjective on the level of components, as is required for a map of Lawvere theories according to Remark~\ref{rem:surjection}. \end{remark}
+To see that we have an equivalence of infinite loop spaces, we show that this map is induced by a map of spectra.
+However, the equivalence is {\it not} induced by the morphism~\hbox{$\rmK(T)\to\rmK(\rmM_n T)$} of spectra that comes from the canonical morphism~\eqref{eq:matrix_morphism} of theories.
+A remedy is to leave the world of Lawvere theories for the rest of the proof and use the general context of symmetric monoidal theories.
+Then we see that the equivalence {\it does} come from a morphism~\hbox{$\rmK(\rmM_n T)\to\rmK(T)$} of spectra in the other direction.
+This morphism of spectra is obtained from the symmetric monoidal functor~$\bfF_{\rmM_n(T)}\to\bfF_T$ given by the inclusion of~$\bfF_{\rmM_n(T)}$ into~$\bfF_T$ as the image of the functor~$\underline{n}\times-$.
+This functor is defined by~\hbox{$\rmM_n(T)_r\cong T_{n\times r}\mapsto T_{n\times r}$} and so, while it is essentially the identity on morphisms, it is not necessarily surjective on objects.
+In particular, it need not be surjective on the level of components, as is required for a map of Lawvere theories according to Remark~\ref{rem:surjection}.
+On the component of zero, however, it has the effect described in the first part of the proof, showing that we have an equivalence of infinite loop spaces. \end{proof}

 In fact, as tempting as it might be to hope for an equivalence~$\rmK(\rmM_n T)\simeq\rmK(T)$ of~K-theory spectra, we {\it cannot} have that, in general, because of the difference in the groups~$\rmK_0$ of components: